P0llen/wakeword-detector/README.md

+Note: Still in development, as I am configuring the system for the most performant approach.
+Feel free to jump on the project with me.

 Wakeword Detector by Lara Whybrow lara.whybrow@gmail.com A Python package for training and running real-time wakeword detection using PyTorch and TensorFlow, with GPU acceleration support.